irfanhakim-as/orked/README.md

 > [!IMPORTANT]
 > This requires an existing SMB server to be configured for use on the Worker nodes.

+- [SMB CSI Driver for Kubernetes](https://github.com/kubernetes-csi/csi-driver-smb) allows Kubernetes to access SMB server on both Linux and Windows nodes.
+It requires existing and already configured SMB server, and supports dynamic provisioning of Persistent Volumes via Persistent Volume Claims by creating a new sub directory under the SMB server.

-- This script automates the configuration of SELinux settings on Worker nodes, the installation of the [SMB CSI driver](https://github.com/kubernetes-csi/csi-driver-smb), and the setup of SMB storage in a Kubernetes cluster.
+- This script automates the configuration of SELinux settings on Worker nodes, the installation of the SMB CSI Driver, and the setup of the SMB storage in a Kubernetes cluster.
 It ensures that all necessary components and configurations are applied correctly for integrating SMB storage.

 - From the root of the repository, run the [script](./scripts/smb.sh) on the Login node: